International Register of Meta-Research (IRMR)

 Meta-research is defined as ‘the study of research itself: its methods, reporting, reproducibility, evaluation and incentives.’1 As research on research, meta-research uses scientific methods to explore how research is done and interpreted, with the goal of verifying the validity of research techniques and improving the reliability of conclusions.

-The Meta-Research Innovation Center at Stanford (METRICS) has defined five focal areas and defined them as follows:2
+The Meta-Research Innovation Center at Stanford (METRICS) has defined five focal areas as follows:2

 Methods – The phase of designing and conducting research

 Rigorous research methods are at the heart of good science.
 These methods include everything from question formation to study design, conduct, statistical analysis and interpretation.
 Meta-researchers use both theoretical and empirical approaches to identify flaws and biases in the research enterprise, then develop and test methods to minimize them and define best practices.

 Reporting – The phase of communicating research